 Some academic departments may establish specific requirements for demonstrating computer proficiency.
 Online degree completion students meet this requirement by completing an online program.

 Oregon Tech requires one college-level mathematics course for which at least intermediate algebra is the prerequisite.
 Online degree completion programs each specify which mathematics course(s) are required for the degree.
 Remedial or developmental courses, including MATH 100, cannot be used for graduation.
-For more information, review your degree check sheet or contact the Online Office.
+For more information, review your Degree Works Audit or contact the Online Office.

-Students must also complete at least 12 credits as specified by the department from biological sciences (BIO, CHE), mathematics (MATH), physical sciences (PHY), geography (GEOG) or geology.
-At least four credits must be completed from a laboratory-based science course in BIO, CHE, GEOG 115 or PHY.
+Students must also complete at least 12 credits as specified by the department from biological sciences (BIO, CHE), mathematics (MATH), physical sciences (PHY), geography (GEOG) or geology (GEOL).
+At least four credits must be completed from a laboratory-based science course in BIO, CHE, GEOG, GEOL or PHY.

 Oregon Tech requires that students complete a minimum of 60 credits of upper-division work before a degree will be awarded.
 Upper-division work is defined as 300- and 400-level classes at a bachelor's degree-granting-institution.